Jihyun03/museformer_with_noise/README.md

 All the commands are run at the root directory unless specified.

-# Our code: Self-BLEU
-We designed codes for computing the Self-BLEU metric.
-You can find the codes in the eval_clean directory.
-The code computes the Self-BLEU of the given MIDI dataset.
-Following guide shows how to use eval_clean.
-Install the requirements.txt with command pip install -r requirements.txt
-Fill in the midi directory with midi files to be evaluated.
-Set configuration variables in eval.py as desired.
-Then run eval.py to obtain self-bleu.

 ## 1. Dataset

 ### 1.1 Our code: MIDI preprocessor